autonordev/tools/docs/index.md

     details: Don't repeat yourself.
 Build more robust games and projects with a self-contained monorepo at whatever scale you want.
   - icon: 📑
     title: Write simpler trees
     details: Remove redundancy and keep your Rojo trees clean and concise with syntactic sugar.
-Save writing $className 500 times.
+Save writing $path 500 times.
   - icon: 🛠️
     title: Opinionated but flexible
     details: Gaffer doesn't care you structure your  projects; it makes a few assumptions and then leaves the rest to you.